 As a speech pathologist, I get a lot of questions from parents as their child develops through these stages and enters toddlerhood.
 Here are some frequently asked questions answered about child development!

-Many children use these words early on and parents think that they are using two word combinations.
+Many children use these words early on and parents think that they are using two-word combinations.
 However, these phrases are “chunked” and are memorized.
 This is different than learning two different words and combining them together.
-If your child is saying, “thank-you mom,” then that’s an example of combining two different words.
+If your child is saying, “thank you, mom,” then that’s an example of combining two different words.

-Before a child can combine two words together, he must be able to:
+This comes from SLP Lauren Lowry in her article “Combining Words Together: A Big Step in Language Development” where she says that before a child can combine two words together, he must be able to: